open-source-tabletop/openfire-gm-halo/02-halo-firefight-unsc-army.md

 | :------ | :-: | :-: | :-: | :-: | :-: |
 | Spartan |  7  |  4  |  5  |  5  | 9   |

+### Unit Configuration

 A unit of Spartans consists of one Spartan model.

 ### Equipment

-A Spartan is equipped with a MA5 Assault Rifle, an M6 Pistol, and M9 Grenades.
+A Spartan is equipped with a MA5 Assault Rifle, an M6 Pistol, M9 Grenades, and may make a Spartan Melee Attack.

 A Spartan may replace its MA5 Assault Rifle with any of the following: